kaftab/UOMConversion/README.md

 # Steps for Configuration (A sample configuration is included in the package)
-## Modify the itemtype that has the properties
+## Modify the ItemType that needs the convertible properties
 1. Add dimensional property(s) to the itemtype and form
 2. Add a UOM property to the itemtype and form, set a default value (used when locale is not defined)
 3. Make the UOM property “Disabled” on the form